 I don’t know about you, but I just love it when I come across something so very simple that can make such a big difference to my level of happiness.
 When this is also backed up by a ton of research what is there not to love!
 AND I get to use my very

 Here is a thought; what if you could be happier just by changing the way you walk?
 In addition to lifting your mood this simple change will make you sharper, improve memory and turn the volume way down on negative thinking.
-This simple trick switches your brain from negative to positive.
+This hack switches your brain from negative to positive.
 It is so effective that for some people it is the equivalent of taking an anti-depressant.

 Science tells us that regular exercise benefits both mind and body.
 There has also been a whole load of research and coverage in social media about the tremendous power of body language.
 Simply smiling alleviates stress and makes us happier.
 Amy Cuddy expands on this in her great TED talk the positive effect of striking power poses.
 So it comes as no surprise that recent research published in the Journal of Behavior Therapy and Experimental Psychiatry shows that the way you walk, your gait, affects your frame of mind.
-In the study some of the participants were asked to walk in a gait that mimicked the movement patterns of depressedpatients (slumped shoulders, head bent forward, subtler arm swings).
+In the study, some of the participants were asked to walk in a gait that mimicked the movement patterns of depressed patients (slumped shoulders, head bent forward, subtler arm swings).

 Each set of participants were told a set of words, both positive and negative, and then asked to recall them.
 The ones with a happier step recalled more positive words, those with a depressed body language recalled more of the negative words.